 Hand veins can be distressingly prominent in thin women, athletes and older women whose grandchildren ask “What are those, grandma?”
 Others find them simply unattractive and/or unfeminine.
 I have never seen hand swelling as a consequence of treatment, although I counsel prudence when deciding how many of these veins to eliminate.
 All hand veins are game as well as most veins on the top and side of the forearm, but veins on the knuckles and underside of the forearm are best left alone.
 We bandage the hand overnight.
-The results are usually very gratifying.

 Contact us at (310) 277-4868 to learn more or to schedule an appointment.